dshreyash-108/Learn-Java/Abstract Classes/Difficult_but_fun_questions.md

-Certainly!
-Here are some more advanced and intermediate difficulty questions related to abstract classes, interfaces, and their usage in Java, particularly in the context of a game like "Clash of Clans":
+Sure, here are the advanced and intermediate difficulty questions related to abstract classes, interfaces, and their usage in Java, particularly in the context of a game like "Clash of Clans":

 ### Advanced Questions: